Oxfordshire County Council: History

 Elected county councils were first introduced in England and Wales in 1889 as a result of the Local Government Act 1888, taking over administrative functions until then carried out by unelected magistrates at the quarter sessions.

 The areas covered by county councils were termed administrative counties.
 They were based on the historic counties but subject to adjustments to ensure that each urban sanitary district was contained in a single administrative county, and excluding any boroughs considered large enough to run their own county-level functions, known as county boroughs.
 In Oxfordshire's case, there were three urban sanitary districts which straddled the county boundary prior to 1889: Banbury was partly in Northamptonshire, and Abingdon and Oxford both straddled the boundary between Oxfordshire and Berkshire.
 The county boundary was adjusted to place Banbury and Oxford entirely in Oxfordshire and Abingdon entirely in Berkshire.

 The first elections were held in January 1889.
 Preliminary meetings were held during February and March 1889 at which several aldermen were elected.
 The council formally came into being on 1 April 1889, on which day it held its first official meeting at County Hall in Oxford, the courthouse which also served as the meeting place for the quarter sessions.
 Victor Child Villiers, 7th Earl of Jersey, a Conservative peer, was appointed the first chairman of the county council.

-The city of Oxford was initially included in the administrative county, but seven months later, on 9 November 1889, the city become a county borough, making it independent from the county council and removing it from the administrative county, whilst remaining part of the geographical county of Oxfordshire.
+The city of Oxford was initially included in the administrative county, but seven months later, on 9 November 1889, the city became a county borough, making it independent from the county council and removing it from the administrative county, whilst remaining part of the geographical county of Oxfordshire.

 Schools (both primary and secondary) were added to the County Council's responsibilities in 1902, and until the 1990s it was also responsible for operating Colleges of Further Education.

 Local government was significantly reformed in 1974 under the Local Government Act 1972.
 Oxfordshire was redesignated as a non-metropolitan county and had its boundaries enlarged to gain an area between the River Thames and the Berkshire Downs hills which had previously been in Berkshire.
 The city of Oxford was also brought back under the county council's authority.
 The lower tier of local government was reorganised as part of the same reforms.
 Prior to 1974 it had comprised numerous boroughs, urban districts and rural districts.
 After 1974 the lower tier within the redefined Oxfordshire comprised five non-metropolitan districts: Cherwell, Oxford, South Oxfordshire, Vale of White Horse, and West Oxfordshire.

+Abolition

+In July 2026, the UK Government announced that it intends to reorganise local government in Oxfordshire by April 2028.
+Three unitary authority areas will cover the county, one of which will straddle the boundary with Berkshire.

+Greater Oxford will be larger than the current Oxford district and cover the city and its hinterland.
+Northern Oxfordshire will combine most of the current Cherwell and West Oxfordshire districts.
+Ridgeway will combine most of the current South Oxfordshire and Vale of White Horse districts and the West Berkshire district.